Sega Saturn Architecture

 Graphics

-Since the Saturn is the first ‘3D console’ reviewed for this series, let us first go over the fundamental design changes that made way to the new generation of 3D graphics:
+Since the Saturn is the first ‘3D console’ reviewed for this series, let us first go over the fundamental design changes that made way to the new generation of 3D graphics.

 Sega’s offering

-Having said that, let’s take a look at the two chips.
+With that in mind, let’s take a look at the two chips.

 VDP1